Sharon Azrieli: Philanthropy

 Forbes currently estimates Azrieli’s wealth to be approximately $1.2 billion USD.
 She sits on the boards of directors for the National Arts Centre (NAC), McCord Museum, Canadian Vocal Arts Institute (CVAI), as well as for the Azrieli Foundation.
+Azrieli also serves as President Emeritus for the Orchestre Classique de Montréal (OCM) and as Chair of the Azrieli Music Art Culture Centre at the Azrieli Foundation.
 The Azrieli Foundation was established in 1989 and contributes to causes such as scientific and medical research, higher education, Holocaust education, youth empowerment, music and the arts, architecture, and quality-of-life initiatives for people with developmental disabilities in Canada and Israel.

-Additionally she serves as President Emeritus for the Orchestre Classique de Montréal (OCM).
+Azrieli is Donor-in-Residence at Mécénat Musica, where her collaborative efforts have led to more than 50 donors contributing to 23 cultural organizations between 2016 and 2025.

+In 2022, Azrieli created an immersive nine-month piano collaborative program run jointly by McGill University and the University of Montreal.

 In November 2023, the Azrieli Music Prizes added an additional award category called the International Prize Awards.
-This prize asks composers to compose new music based upon their diverse cultural heritage.
+This prize asks composers to compose new music, from their lived experience, based upon their diverse cultural heritage.

 The Azrieli Foundation launched the Azrieli Music, Arts and Culture Centre (AMACC) in September 2023.
-The center will improve access to arts experiences across Canada.
+The center improves access to arts experiences across Canada.